 Like the penalties for state-level crimes, the penalties for federal crimes vary widely and depend on the charge itself, the details of the charge, whether there are “aggravating” circumstances, and whether the offender has any previous criminal convictions.

-Prosecution guidelines are established by federal law and by the U.S. Attorney in each federal judicial district.
+Sentencing guidelines are established by the U.S. Sentencing Commission, and a federal Judge has to properly calculate them but does not have to follow them.
+Properly calculating the sentencing guideliens is a complex calculation and depends upon the crime for which the person was convicted, which in turns depends upon the crimes the U.S. Attorney decides to charge.
 There are three “types” of federal crimes – felonies, misdemeanors, and infractions – and nine “classes” of federal crimes.
 Some federal statutes have the amount of fines written into them, but generally, the maximum penalties for each are listed here:

 1. for a Class A felony conviction: life or capital punishment and a fine of $250,000